sentriz/reboodt/README.md

 **reboodt** is a python *3+* [IRC bot](http://en.wikipedia.org/wiki/IRC_bot) that supports multiple servers, channels, and commands.
 It also supports a modular **plugin** system to easily add your *own* commands and variables. (explained below)
+###### note: this software has only been tested on Python 3.4.0, please report any issues you may have on earlier Python 3 versions

 home: [sentriz.github.io/reboodt](http://sentriz.github.io/reboodt)